doh43/Campus-Navigation/README.md

 Regular users can create, edit, or remove custom points of interest and can also favourite built-in or custom points of interest to create a favourites list.
 Be aware that built-in POIs cannot be made, edited, or removed by regular users but can be manipulated by admin users (developers).
+#### Developer Mode
-To access developer mode, use one of the two admin accounts doh43 or admin both of which have the password cs2212.
+To access developer mode, use one of the two admin accounts: <b>doh43</b> or <b>admin</b>, both of which have the password: <b>cs2212</b>.
 This will allow you to manipulate built-in points of interest.
-However, it will not allow you to create custom points of interest or favourite a point of interest.
+However, it will not allow you to create custom points of interest or favourite a points of interest.

 No separate application is required to access the editing mode as it is built into the Map screen.
 Whether the editing mode is one for regular users or developers is determined by the login information provided when opening the application.